-In a near-whisper, she relayed to him her plan as the car glided over the black, gently rolling road, never above the speed limit, the headlights plowing away the darkness in front of them.
+In a near-whisper, she relayed to him her plan.
+The car glided over the black, gently rolling road, never above the speed limit.
+The yellow-white of the headlights tunneled through the blackness ahead of them.

-A few minutes later they reached Dubois Street and turned.
-On the northern edge of Talbotton, the road connected two highways and saw a lot of traffic, at least during the day.
+A few minutes later they arrived at Dubois Street and turned.
+On the northern edge of Talbotton, the street connected two highways and saw a lot of traffic, at least during the day.
 Sparse streetlights created alternating light and dark areas.
 Catching Eric’s eye were neatly hedged and treed lawns and fashionable brick homes, less abundant in the smaller Rossville.

 Somewhere a dog barked, fell silent.
-As he approached the intersection with Franklin, he drove at a speed that would not attract attention, yet slowly enough to permit a good once-over of the station as he passed it in a test drive-by.
+Approaching the intersection with Franklin, he drove at a speed slow enough to allow a perusal of the station as he passed by in a dry run.

-The towering Texaco sign bathed the modern, attractive station in brightness as if standing guard over it.
-He glimpsed someone inside, a man in overalls and a red and black plaid shirt, and portly, at least 55 years old.
+The towering Texaco sign stood guard, bathing the modern, attractive station in stark brightness.
+Eric glimpsed someone inside, a man in overalls and a red and black plaid shirt.
+He was portly, at least 55 years old.

-Eric crossed the intersection and drove along a residential street.
+Eric crossed the intersection and drove along another residential street.
 Few porch lights burned.
 He continued on until they were at the bottom of a rise that blocked the Texaco sign’s brightness.
-He slued the car around and parked on the other side of the street, facing the gas station, the driver’s door at the curb.
-He was midway between two widely spaced, dim streetlights, in front of a darkened house and next to the blackness of a large, pyramidal evergreen whose top-to-ground rangy limbs, like outstretched arms, bounced in the gentle breeze.
+He slued the car around and parked on the opposite side of the street, facing toward the station, the driver’s door at the curb.
+He was midway between two widely spaced, dim streetlights.
+The car was in front of a darkened house and next to a large, nearly invisible, pyramidal evergreen.
+The tree’s top-to-ground rangy limbs, like outstretched arms, bounced in the gentle breeze.

-He killed both the headlights and the engine.
-Had Beth not worn perfume, and had her skin been a tiny shade darker, it would have been as though he were alone.
+He killed the headlights and the engine.
+If Beth had not worn perfume and her skin been a tiny shade darker, he would’ve felt alone.
 He closed his eyes and told her to give him a minute.
-He took a calming breath.
-He reached up, removed the dome light’s cover, and unscrewed the bulb.
+After sucking in a calming breath, he removed the dome light’s cover and unscrewed the bulb.
 “Sit tight.
 Be back in just a few.
 I hope.”

 A dog barked again, nearer this time, on the other side of the street between him and the gas station.
 From the same direction came the sound of shoes pummeling the sidewalk.
 Somebody running after his dog, likely.

-Eric eased his head lower and stilled himself, no easy task — his racing heart and roiling stomach threatened to buckle his knees.
+Eric eased his head lower.
+He stilled himself, no easy task — his thundering heart and roiling stomach threatened to buckle his knees.

-Shadows within shadows, a man and a dog paused directly across from him.
+Shadows within shadows, a man and a dog paused straight across the street.
 Eric could make out the small white dog as it careened to a tree and jerked a leg up.
-What if the man noticed him?
-Wouldn’t Eric arouse suspicion just standing here?

-“Hey!” the man called out, the voice ripping like cannon fire.
+“Hey!” the man said, his voice ripping like cannon fire.

 Eric stifled a gasp.
 His hand fumbled for the door handle.

-“Get back over here, Dumb-ass!
-Don’t you ever take off from me like that again.
+“Get over here, Dumb-ass!
+Don’t you ever take off on me like that again.
 Beat you half to death.
 Let’s go!”
 The man’s footfalls receded up the street the way they’d come.

 “Go on!”
 Beth’s voice, muffled by the glass, had a rasp that jolted him as much as the man’s angry shout.
 “You my James Dean or not?”

 He hurried across the street, certain his stride suggested more confidence than he felt.